-Jakubowicz, A.H. & Icduygu, A. 2015, 'After Gallipoli: Empire, Nation and Diversity in Multicultural Turkey and Australia' in Michalis Michael (ed), Reconciling Cultural and Political Identities in a Globalized World Perspectives on Australia-Turkey Relations, Palgrave Macmillan, pp. 63-90.
+Jakubowicz, A.H. & Icduygu, A. 2015, 'After Gallipoli: Empire, Nation and Diversity in Multicultural Turkey and Australia' in Michalis Michael (ed), Reconciling Cultural and Political Identities in a Globalized World Perspectives on Australia-Turkey Relations, Palgrave Macmillan, Basingstoke, pp. 63-90.

 This collection provides a relevant, comparative and comprehensive study of two countries seeking to reconcile their history with their geography.

 Jakubowicz, A. 2014, ''And thats goodnight from us': Cultural diversity and its challenges for public service media' in National Conversations: Public Service Media and Cultural Diversity in Europe, Intellect Books, pp. 225-240.

 Jakubowicz, A. 2014, ''And thats goodnight from us': Cultural diversity and its challenges for public service media' in Horsti, K., Hulten, G. & Titley, G. (eds), National Conversations: Public Service Media and Cultural Diversity in Europe, Bristol, UK, Bristol, UK, pp. 225-240.